-The air has finally cleared, the snow and rain of winter are a distant memory and summer is now firmly upon us.
-The time of year has come when we replace hunkering down at home and cosy nights in with adventure and the great outdoors.
+The air is finally starting to clear, with the snow and cold rain of winter now (hopefully) a distant memory.
+That means that the summer of 2020 is now nearly upon us and is the time of year when we replace hunkering down at home and cosy nights in with adventure and the great outdoors.
 We get out into the world and go off in search of something fun to do; a worthwhile way to take advantage of those glorious summer days and balmy evenings that we love so much.

 London is a wonderful place in the summer; you could walk around the city and simply be satisfied and entertained by the vibrancy and colour it gives off when bathed in sunlight.
 If you are after something extra though, London has hundreds of events, activities and destinations to offer during the summer.
 Here are our top 10 picks…